We’ve all heard it :: “Moms don’t get sick days.”

 In fact, I think that we as moms have made that statement above one of the harshest realities of motherhood.
-We have learned to “just deal with it.”
+We’ve learned to “just deal with it.”
 We’ve created memes mocking what we call man flu when our husbands fall ill.
-We’ve pretty much accepted the certitude that we aren’t going to go to the doctor’s office unless we are dying.
+We’ve pretty much accepted the certitude that we aren’t going to go to the doctor’s office unless we’re dying.

-This has always been my reality anyways.
+This has always been my reality, anyway.
 We don’t have any family in Richmond.
-When push comes to shove, I have learned to “suck it up.”
+When push comes to shove, I’ve learned to “suck it up.”

-It could have been because all three of my children were secretly harboring it and passed it on to me two times, but that’s a story for another time.
-At this point I was absolutely sick of being sick.
-I took it more as a sign from God that I needed to slow down a little bit.
-That I was pushing too hard.
-That if I wanted to regain my health that I needed to treat my body like it deserved to be treated.
+It could have been because my children were secretly harboring it and passed it on to me two times.
+But that’s a story for another time.
+At this point, I was absolutely sick of being sick.
+I took it more as a sign from God that I needed to slow down a little bit—that I was pushing too hard—that if I wanted to regain my health, I needed to treat my body like it deserved to be treated.

 You know what?
 It’s pretty amazing what one sick day can do for your body and soul.

 Mama, if you need a sick day, you take a sick day.
 The world will catch up with you later.